Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Syntax of Linear Type Theory with Subexponentials

-A \emph{context} $\Gamma$ is a finite multiset of declarations of the form $x : A$, where $x$ is a variable and $A$ is a formula.
-A typing judgement is a typing declaration $M : A$ for a term $M$. $\Gamma \vdash M : A$ stands for ``a typing judgement $M : A$ is provable from $\Gamma$''.
-The type inference rules are given in Figure~\ref{fig:1}.
+A \emph{context} $\Gamma$ is a finite multiset of variable declarations of the form $x : A$, where $x$ is a variable and $A$ is a formula.
+A \emph{typing judgement} is a typing declaration $M : A$ for a term $M$. $\Gamma \vdash M : A$ stands for ``a typing judgement $M : A$ is provable from $\Gamma$'' by the inference rules from Figure~\ref{fig:1}.
 Such a term assignment directly generalises the linear typed lambda calculus for intuitionistic linear logic from, for example, \cite[Chapter 6]{Troelstra1992-TROLOL} for an arbitrary subexponential signature $\Sigma$.

-We do not trouble ourselves with the rigorous definitions of free variables and linear substitution, the reader can transfer them from \cite[Definition 3.14, Definition 3.15]{UCAM-CL-TR-346}.